 Hmmm, nearly a four-fold increase in fines from 2010 to 2011.
 No wonder Bloomberg was able to get through a budget without raising taxes.

-Avoidable Fines are not a taxFor better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+Avoidable Fines are not a taxThe change on Nostrand will make the one on Franklin look minor